bloomreach/spa-sdk/README.md

 4. Commit these changes
 5. Attempt to publish the packages to the npm registry and if successful
 6. Set a tag `spa-sdk-someVersion` on the `main` branch
-7. If any of the above failed discard all changes
+7. If any of the above failed discard all changes, otherwise push changes and tag to origin
 8. Push the new tag to the Github mirror

 If this pipeline is successful a dev would then manually create a release on